CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX02_Gettingstarted.md

 ## Overview

-This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts looking to gain hands-on experience with **Azure AI Foundry's Prompt Flow**.
+This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts looking to gain hands-on experience with Azure AI Foundry's Prompt Flow.
 Participants will learn how to initialize a Prompt Flow project, create and customize prompts, and develop flows using LLM and Prompt tools.
 The lab guides users through building, running, and monitoring AI-driven workflows, helping them understand the practical steps involved in developing, testing, and refining AI applications.

 ## Objective